The basics of file systems

 FAT12 and FAT16 used to be applied to old floppy disks and do not find extensive employment nowadays.
 FAT32 is still widely used for memory cards and USB sticks.
 The system is supported by smartphones, digital cameras and other portable devices.

-FAT32 can be used on Windows-compatible external storages or disk partitions with the size under 32 GB (Windows cannot create a FAT32 file system which would be larger than 32 GB, although Linux supports the size up to 2 TB) and doesn't allow to create files the size of which exceeds 4 GB.
-To address this issue, exFAT was introduced, which doesn't have any realistic limitations concerning the size of files or partitions.
+FAT32 can be used on Windows-compatible external storages or disk partitions with the size under 32 GB (Windows cannot create a FAT32 file system which would be larger than 32 GB, although Linux supports the size up to 2 TB) and doesn't allow creating files the size of which exceeds 4 GB.
+To address this issue, exFAT was introduced, which doesn't have any realistic limitations concerning the size of files or partitions and is frequently utilized on modern external hard drives and SSDs.

 NTFS (New Technology File System) was introduced in 1993 with Windows NT and is currently the most common file system for end user computers based on Windows.
 Most operating systems of the Windows Server line use this format as well.